Explore Dortmund - Things to do in Dortmund, Germany | Germany Travel Blogs

 I have a special association with the city of Dortmund.
 I have lived more than 6 months in dortmund during my student life.

-I have also met my husband for the first time in Dortmund.
 I’m totally in love with the vibes of the city and it will always stay in my heart.

 In this blog, we will share how to explore Dortmund like a locals:

 Best way to explore Dortmund Centrum is to go out of Dortmund from the Main exit of Dortmund Central station.
 The station and the surroundings are always full with crowd.